aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 end
 ```

-Will not yield a performance gain over simply writing `x+y` directly and it is not even a good programming practice in Julia, as it would potentially limit the usage of the function with other types which may be supported indirectly.
+will not yield a performance gain over simply writing `x+y` directly and it is not even a good programming practice in Julia, as it would potentially limit the usage of the function with other types which may be supported indirectly.

-Julia is pretty good at doing type inference at run-time and will compile the proper code to handle any type of `x` and `y` or die trying, in the sense that Julia will tell you that she doesn't know how to properly handle the type of `x` and `y`, so it is better to write code as generic as possible (i.e. without type annotations) and only use them when multiple dispatch is needed or we know that a function can work *only* with one peculiar input type.
+Julia is pretty good at doing type inference at run-time and will compile the proper code to handle any type of `x` and `y` or die trying, in the sense that Julia will tell you that she doesn't know how to properly handle the type of `x` and `y`, so it is better to **write code as generic as possible** (i.e. without type annotations) and only use them when multiple dispatch is needed or we know that a function can work *only* with one peculiar input type.

 When you are writing a function which expects a number as an input, it is advisable to use type annotations with [**Abstract Types**]( https://docs.julialang.org/en/v1/manual/types/index.html#Abstract-Types-1 ), for example using `function test(x::Real)` instead of writing a method for each concrete type.
 This way the code will be more readable and more generic, a win-win situation!
 What's more, an user who wants to implement a custom number type, if the type is properly defined, will find that your function will work also for their code!